justpy-org/justpy/docs/tutorial/request_object.md

 ## URL Parameters

-To start let's look at a concrete example.
 URLs may include a [query string](https://en.wikipedia.org/wiki/Query_string) with parameters: www.example.com/?num=4&name=Joe
 In this example the URL includes two parameters, `num` and `name` with values of 4 and 'Joe'.

 The request object includes (among other things) information about the URL parameters.
-Here is a simple program that displays a page with the parameters in the URL:
+Below is a simple program that displays a page with the parameters in the URL.
+Try http://127.0.0.1:8000/?number=5&name=Smith for example.
 ```python
 import justpy as jp